mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 ![](/assets/posts/2021-11-29-cnn-vs-transformers/ROLLOUTR.webp)
 {: refdef}

 There seems to be a larger noise when we comparing these results wrt CAM ones.
 One plausible option to reduce this effect is to filter very low attentions and keep only the strongest ones.
-I will stick with the original implementation but you find about this in [this repo](https://github.com/jacobgil/vit-explain).
+I will stick with the original implementation but you find about this in [this repo](https://github.com/jacobgil/vit-explain){:target="_blank"}{:rel="noopener noreferrer"}.

 ## Conclusion